skyprince999/Project_Samsung/CodeBook.md

 14 timeGravityAccelerationStdDeviationZ [-1 to +1] Time of  Gravity Acceleration Standard Deviation along the Z-axis

-15 timeBodyAccelerationJerkMeanX [-1 to +1] Time of  Body AccelerationJerk Mean along the X-axis
+15 timeBodyAccelerationJerkMeanX [-1 to +1] Time of  Body Acceleration Jerk Mean along the X-axis

-16 timeBodyAccelerationJerkMeanY [-1 to +1] Time of  Body AccelerationJerk Mean along the Y-axis
+16 timeBodyAccelerationJerkMeanY [-1 to +1] Time of  Body Acceleration Jerk Mean along the Y-axis

-17 timeBodyAccelerationJerkMeanZ [-1 to +1] Time of  Body AccelerationJerk Mean along the Z-axis
+17 timeBodyAccelerationJerkMeanZ [-1 to +1] Time of  Body Acceleration Jerk Mean along the Z-axis

-18 timeBodyAccelerationJerkStdDeviationX [-1 to +1] Time of  Body AccelerationJerk Standard Deviation along the X-axis
+18 timeBodyAccelerationJerkStdDeviationX [-1 to +1] Time of  Body Acceleration Jerk Standard Deviation along the X-axis

-19 timeBodyAccelerationJerkStdDeviationY [-1 to +1] Time of  Body AccelerationJerk Standard Deviation along the Y-axis
+19 timeBodyAccelerationJerkStdDeviationY [-1 to +1] Time of  Body Acceleration Jerk Standard Deviation along the Y-axis

-20 timeBodyAccelerationJerkStdDeviationZ [-1 to +1] Time of  Body AccelerationJerk Standard Deviation along the Z-axis
+20 timeBodyAccelerationJerkStdDeviationZ [-1 to +1] Time of  Body Acceleration Jerk Standard Deviation along the Z-axis

 21 timeBodyGyroscopeMeanX [-1 to +1] Time of  Body Gyroscope Mean along the X-axis